Tarun-015/365_days_coding/Day-54(leetcode_sql)/README.md

 >Diving deep into the world of databse

->the series will have top 50 SQL questions of leetcode
+>the series will have top 50 SQL questions of leetcode.

 >Platform :: Leetcode